 - Cover your work area so the dye does not stain it.

 - Prepare your dye as directed by the manufacturer.
 You should carefully follow all instructions.

 - Lay your shirt or other items out flat first and then fold and tie it as desired.

-- Start dyeing!
+- Start dyeing.
 It is usually best to start with the lightest color if you are using more than one color.
 Rinse or wait between colors as directed by the manufacturer.
-Make sure to follow all directions carefully when it comes to dyeing and rinsing your items.
 Some dyes require you to rinse immediately and others require you to let the item sit for at least 24 hours.

-- When your dyeing is complete, make sure to clean all containers immediately with hot water and soap.
+- When the dyeing is complete, make sure to clean all containers immediately with hot water and soap.

 - Be careful when machine washing your tie-dyed items.
 Most should be washed in cold water.
 The first few times they are washed, they might bleed, so wash them with like colors or alone.
 The exact directions you follow will vary depending on what brand of dye you use.
 Read all instructions and precautions on the package carefully.